captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## ARNOLD:
 Georges?
+What are you doing here?

 ---

 Aggh!

----

-## ARNOLD:
-What’re you doing here?

 ---